 Figure 2: PRP star network

 To implement HSR or PRP, TI’s Sitara™ processors include a programmable real-time unit-industrial communications subsystem (PRU-ICSS), which is a 32-bit reduced instruction set computer (RISC) processor running at 200MHz.
 The PRU-ICSS reduces the need for additional communication processors and can be reprogrammed to switch between protocols.

-TI’s HSR and PRP firmware are currently supported on real-time operating systems (RTOSs) for the Sitara AM335x, AM437x and AM57x processor families with the processor software development kit (Processor SDK) and PRU-ICSS industrial software for Sitara processors.
-Additionally, the AM57x processors support HSR and PRP on Linux with limited features including node tables up to 128, cut-through support for HSR and 10/100Mbps Ethernet speeds.
+TI’s HSR and PRP firmware are currently supported on real-time operating systems (RTOSs) and Linux for the 66AK2G02 DSP+Arm, and Sitara AM335x, AM437x and AM57x processor families with the processor software development kit (Processor SDK) and PRU-ICSS industrial software for Sitara processors.
+Additionally, the AM57x processors support Precision Time Protocol (PTP) with HSR.
+For a more complete list of supported features, see the Processor SDK HSR PRP documentation page.

 TI is working on full support for all RTOS features for the Linux version, as well as expanding Linux support to the AM335x and AM437x processors.
 For a more complete comparison between RTOS- and Linux-supported features, see the Processor SDK HSR PRP TI Wiki page.

 All content and materials on this site are provided "as is".
 TI and its respective suppliers and providers of content make no representations about the suitability of these materials for any purpose and disclaim all warranties and conditions with regard to these materials, including but not limited to all implied warranties and conditions of merchantability, fitness for a particular purpose, title and non-infringement of any third party intellectual property right.
 No license, either express or implied, by estoppel or otherwise, is granted by TI.
 Use of the information on this site may require a license from a third party, or a license from TI.